A guide for tackling the common dilemma of what to pack for India.

 At certain temples you might need your ankles covered, and at mosques and Sikh temples head scarves are usually required.
 At the churches of Old Goa for example you will again need shoulders and ankles covered.

 To avoid getting caught out I would recommend covering ankles and shoulders for any visit to a practising religious site in India, whilst keeping a lightweight scarf in your bag in case your head needs covering.

 If your trip to India includes a visit to Amritsar, you should definitely check out one of the most bizarre tourist attractions I have ever seen.
 Take a look at this post to read more!

 India Packing List

 Generally, whether I’m packing for a 2 week holiday or a 2 month trip, I pack the same amount of clothes.
 This allows me to wear outfits for a week or so, before I then wash them and repeat the process.

-The following India packing list should fit comfortably in 60 litre backpack and weigh15kg or less, assuming you wear the heavy items.
+The following packing list for India should fit comfortably in a 60 litre backpack and weigh 15kg or less, assuming you wear the heavy items.

 - 1 pair of long, loose fitting trousers.